 That common catchphrase is usually good for a laugh, but it’s not so funny when muttered in the workplace.

 The inability to effectively interact with others is one of the most obvious examples of the increasing lack of employee “soft skills” that are essential to landing – and keeping – a good job.
 In fact, according to a recent survey by PayScale of hiring managers and their thoughts on the graduating workforce, 60 percent think critical thinking/problem solving is the most commonly lacking soft skill, followed by communication at 46 percent.

 This discrepancy of skills is often referred to as the skills gap.
 While technical capabilities and skills are critical to getting an interview and ultimately succeeding, in most roles, soft skills are the catalyst that can help you land the position – and keep you on the fast track to success.
-If you’re looking for a new job or promotion in 2017, here are some key soft skills to improve in the year ahead.
+If you’re looking for a new job or promotion, here are some key soft skills to improve in the year ahead.

 Communication is key, no matter what line of work you are in.
 As workplaces become more connected with an increased focus on collaboration and social tools, being able to communicate effectively is more important than ever.
 Strong verbal skills partnered with active listening are vital.
 Learn to also be aware of non-verbal communication conveyed through body language and facial expressions.

 Teamwork is a big buzzword in the workplace as new tools and technology allow for enhanced collaboration.
 The ability to be a team player, build strong relationships, and effectively manage conflict can be as important to career success as technical skills or work experience.
 If you’re applying for jobs make sure your resume, cover letter and LinkedIn profile highlight your ability to work well with others.